PCSchmidt/skillswapappmvp/docs/next_steps.md

-# SkillSwap MVP Development: Next Steps
+# SkillSwap MVP Development: Post-Launch Next Steps

+**Project Status: ✅ MVP COMPLETED & DEPLOYED**

-This document outlines the progress and upcoming steps for the SkillSwap MVP development.
+This document outlines the post-launch development priorities for the SkillSwap MVP.
+All core MVP features have been successfully implemented, tested, and deployed to production.

-## Project Status
+## Current Status - ALL PHASES COMPLETED ✅

 | Phase | Description | Status |
 |-------|------------|--------|